 - 7.1.1 Mandatory safeguarding training is required by the Church to enable those involved in working with children and vulnerable adults to be well equipped to understand, manage, and reduce risk and to create safe environments.
 There is a basic level of expertise that all those involved in this work must first acquire, and this must be supplemented by participation in further training, within agreed timeframes, to deepen expertise, skills, and knowledge specific to roles.
-This training must be provided within a framework of nationally agreed safeguarding training established by the Scottish Catholic Safeguarding Standards Agency in collaboration with key stakeholders. - 7.1.2 Across all safeguarding training, through consultation, the perspectives of survivors of abuse should be incorporated so that an on-going, deepening understanding of the impact and trauma of abuse is shared. - 7.1.3 Safeguarding Induction Training (2024) must be completed by all who will be working in a regulated role prior to assuming any role in the Church involving children or vulnerable adults.
+This training must be provided within a framework of nationally agreed safeguarding training established by the Scottish Catholic Safeguarding Standards Agency in collaboration with key stakeholders. - 7.1.2 Across all safeguarding training, through consultation, the perspectives of survivors of abuse should be incorporated so that an on-going, deepening understanding of the impact and trauma of abuse is shared. - 7.1.3 Safeguarding Induction Training Part 1 must be completed by all who will be working in a regulated role prior to assuming any role in the Church involving children or vulnerable adults.
 This also applies to seminary applicants, those accepted for the propaedeutic period, and those entering any formation programme provided by religious institutes.
-Following Induction Training, all people carrying out regulated roles must complete training updates proportionate to their level of responsibility for safeguarding, as indicated by their diocese.
+Normally, within 18 months of having started in any such role, each person must also complete Safeguarding Induction Training Part 2.
 Further training opportunities should be offered to clergy, religious, Church employees, and volunteers, in the context of support/update meetings, courses and conferences, to help them to keep abreast of relevant developments whilst avoiding any unnecessary repetition of work covered previously at induction training.
-These training opportunities should be shaped in response to needs identified through the processes of evaluation and audit. - 7.1.4 The tiered safe recruitment process that is being developed anticipates that volunteers in tiers 1 & 2 must complete Induction Training (2024) and, proportionately to the person's level of responsibility for safeguarding, other relevant online training modules as these are developed.
-Other volunteers will be required to participate in online training, using a resource that will be provided. - 7.1.5 Any tier 1 & 2 volunteer or employee who, without due cause, fails to complete required safeguarding training within the timeframe specified by their diocese must be suspended from their role.
+These training opportunities should be shaped in response to needs identified through the processes of evaluation and audit. - 7.1.4 The tiered safe recruitment process that is being developed anticipates that volunteers in tiers 1 & 2 must complete Induction Training parts 1 & 2.
+Other volunteers will be required to participate in online training, using a resource that will be provided. - 7.1.5 Any tier 1 & 2 volunteer or employee who, without due cause, fails to complete Induction Training part 2 within 18 months of commencing their role must be suspended from their role.
 Bishops and major religious superiors should be assiduous in addressing such issues with clerics or religious, appropriately according to canon law.